Statistic St. Helena California National

 St. Helena Racial Demographics & Ethnicity

-Understanding the St. Helena racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In St. Helena, the racial breakdown indicates 89.4% White, 1.3% Black or African American, 2.1% Asian, 0.2% American Indian and 0% Native Hawaiian, with 20.6% of the population identifying as Hispanic or Latino.
-Notably, 76.8% of households reported speaking English only, while 16.8% reported speaking Spanish only.
-Additionally, 22.6% of residents were categorized as foreign-born.
+The St. Helena racial demographics and ethnicity breakdown could be indispensable tools for recognizing and rectifying systemic inequities, fostering social justice and inclusion and cultivating resilient communities.
+In St. Helena, the racial breakdown reveals 89.4% White, 1.3% Black or African American, 2.1% Asian, 0.2% American Indian and 0% Native Hawaiian, with 20.6% of the population identifying as Hispanic or Latino.
+Of all households, 76.8% reported speaking English only, while 16.8% reported speaking Spanish only.
+Moreover, 22.6% of residents were classified as foreign-born.

 St. Helena Population Density